 This paper contends that local NGOs can and do play a pivotal role in rural development as a supplement to the development efforts of Third World governments.
-The objective of the study is to underscore the contributions of the Voluntary Workcamps Association of Ghana (VWAG) to rural development in Ghana.
-The paper examines VWAG's contributions to the development process in terms of mobilizing the youth to provide free services in the rural areas during their leisure time.
-Within the 35 years of its existence, the VWAG has contributed significantly toward the social, economic, cultural and physical development of Ghana.
-The success of the VWAG offers several lessons in rural development that can serve as a model for other developing countries and may be
+The objective of the study is to underscore the contributions of the Voluntary Workcamps Association of Ghana (VWAG) to rural development in Ghana (1).
+The paper examines VWAG's contributions to the development process in terms of mobilising the youth to provide free services in the rural areas during their leisure time.
+Within the 35 years of its existence, the VWAG has contributed significantly toward the social, economic, cultural, and physical development of Ghana.
+The success of the VWAG offers several lessons in rural development that can serve as a model for other developing countries and also perhaps for thepoverty-stricken areas of developed nations.